 The Simpsons actually did have a lost episode that was aired only once in September 1995 called "Springfield’s Most Wanted".
 It aired between a rerun of the season six finale "Who Shot Mr. Burns Part One" and the debut of the season seven premiere, "Who Shot Mr. Burns, Part Two".
 This episode was mainly a Clip Show with live action segments hosted by John Walsh, and had guest apperences by Los Angeles police chief Daryl Gates, Dennis Franz, Courtney Thorne-Smith, Kevin Nealon, Chris Elliott and Andrew Shue.
 Since this episode was connected to the "Who Shot Mr. Burns" contest, this episode only aired once on Fox (but it was shown more than once on Sky One in the UK).
 It can now be seen on the season six DVD set.

 In an attempt to prevent controversy from Japanese viewers, Fox never aired the episode "Thirty Minutes over Tokyo" in Japan or put it on the season 10 DVD set due to scenes that mock Japanese culture and society (The Simpsons having a seizure while watching a robot anime, Homer tossing the Japanese emperor into a sumo thongs Dumpster, and The Simpsons appearing on a sadistic Japanese game show).
+Which is just as well, since there is a gag relying on Homer saying a full sentence in Japanese, which is subtitled as simply, "D'oh!"

 Season 13's "Blame It on Lisa" was banned in Brazil for the same reasons why Japan banned "Thirty Minutes Over Tokyo" (stereotypical depiction of the country).